YangLiu1024/LearnAndShare/React/nextjs/README.md

 * responsive on different screen size
 * only load image when it enter the viewport

+Instead of optimizing images at build time, Next.js optimizes images on-demand, as users request them. your build times aren't increased, whether shipping 10 images or 10 million images.

+Images are lazy loaded by default.
+That means your page speed isn't penalized for images outside the viewport.
+Images load as they are scrolled into viewport.

 ```js
 import Image from 'next/image'